pitchplay/blog-content/_posts/2016-05-12-Look-Record-Copy.md

 ![](/assets/img/2016-05-13/recordbar.png){:width="100%"}

+# New Features

 ## Follow and Followers

 Do your friends practice?
 Follow them on PitchPlay to see their routines.

 ## Copying a Practice Routine